yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 Remember function `onePlusOneWrong` from above?
 This was definitely a wrong statement: One plus one does not equal three.
 Sometimes, we want to express exactly this: That a certain statement is false and does not hold.
-Consider for a moment what it means to proof a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type: The type is said to be *inhabited*.
+Consider for a moment what it means to prove a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type: The type is said to be *inhabited*.